ShehzadDev/readme/README.md

      ./bug 9999999 arg1
      ```
      - Expected Output: An error message indicating an invalid index.
+     - Error: Index 9999999 is out of bounds.
+Maximum index allowed is 2.

 3. **Debug the Program using GDB:**
    - Start GDB: